mohammadsilwadi/reading-note-201/read04.md

     <'details> - Defines additional details that the user can open and close on demand
     <'summary> - Defines a heading for the <details> element
 ![Box-Model](https://www.w3schools.com/html/img_sem_elements.gif)
+### **Normal Flow**
+In normal flow, each block-level element sits on top of the next one.
+Since this is the default way in which browsers treat
+HTML elements, you do not
+need a CSS property to indicate that elements should appear in normal flow.
+### **Relative Positioning**
+Relative positioning moves an
+element in relation to where it would have been in normal flow.
+### **Absolute Positioning**
+When the position property
+is given a value of absolute,
+the box is taken out of normal flow and no longer affects the position of other elements on the page.
+(They act like it is not there.)
+### **Fixed Positioning**
+Fixed positioning is a type
+of absolute positioning that
+requires the position property to have a value of fixed.
+It positions the element in
+relation to the browser window.
+Therefore, when a user scrolls down the page, it stays in the exact same place.
+It is a good idea to try this example in your browser to see the effect.

 # **Functions, Methods, and Objects**.